jctadros/background/README.md

   `python ROI_GEN.py -fn [file name] -mode [mode]`

   `ROI_GEN.py` will create different directories and store the original image, ROI, mask, and masked image as well as .npy versions for future use.
+The thresholding can be interactively manipulated through the `left-right` and `up-down` arrows to increment/decrement the ROI with small (large) steps as well as both `A` and `B` keys for smoothing out and desmoothing of the ROI.
+For more information about the Otsu thresholding mechanism checkout..